amit140507/Custom-post-type-with-taxonomy-and-custom-message/README.md

-# Custom-post-type
-custom post type
+# Custom post type with taxonomy